gcalderone/GModelFit.jl/docs/src/parameter.md

 model[:l2].sigma.patch = @λ m -> 2 * m[:l1].sigma
 println() # hide
 ```
-- the center of `l2` must be at a larger coordinate than the center of `l1`.
-In this case we create a parametrized patch expression where the parameter is reinterpreted as the distance between the two centers:
+- the center of `l2` must be at a larger coordinate with respect to the center of `l1`.
+In this case we re-interpret the `model[:l2].center` parameter as the distance between the two centers, and create a parametrized patch expression to calculate the actual center value of `l2`:
 ```@example abc
 model[:l2].center.patch = @λ (m, v) -> v + m[:l1].center
 model[:l2].center.val = 1   # guess value for the distance between the centers